metio/terraform-provider-k8s/docs/data-sources/operator_victoriametrics_com_vm_service_scrape_v1beta1_manifest.md

 - `path` (String) HTTP path to scrape for metrics.
 - `port` (String) Name of the service port this endpoint refers to.
 Mutually exclusive with targetPort.
 - `proxy_url` (String) ProxyURL eg http://proxyserver:2195 Directs scrapes to proxy through this endpoint.
-- `relabel_configs` (Attributes List) RelabelConfigs to apply to samples before scraping.More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--endpoints--relabel_configs))
+- `relabel_configs` (Attributes List) RelabelConfigs to apply to samples before scraping.
+More info: https://prometheus.io/docs/prometheus/latest/configuration/configuration/#relabel_config (see [below for nested schema](#nestedatt--spec--endpoints--relabel_configs))
 - `sample_limit` (Number) SampleLimit defines per-endpoint limit on number of scraped samples that will be accepted.
 - `scheme` (String) HTTP scheme to use for scraping.
-- `scrape_interval` (String) ScrapeInterval is the same as Interval and has priority over it.one of scrape_interval or interval can be used
+- `scrape_interval` (String) ScrapeInterval is the same as Interval and has priority over it. one of scrape_interval or interval can be used
 - `scrape_timeout` (String) Timeout after which the scrape is ended
-- `series_limit` (Number) SeriesLimit defines per-scrape limit on number of unique time seriesa single target can expose during all the scrapes on the time window of 24h.
+- `series_limit` (Number) SeriesLimit defines per-scrape limit on number of unique time series a single target can expose during all the scrapes on the time window of 24h.
 - `target_port` (String) Name or number of the pod port this endpoint refers to.
 Mutually exclusive with port.
 - `tls_config` (Attributes) TLSConfig configuration to use when scraping the endpoint (see [below for nested schema](#nestedatt--spec--endpoints--tls_config))
 - `vm_scrape_params` (Attributes) VMScrapeParams defines VictoriaMetrics specific scrape parameters (see [below for nested schema](#nestedatt--spec--endpoints--vm_scrape_params))